-The Master of Advanced Study degree in American Media and Popular Culture is offered entirely online (i.e., distance learning).
+The Master of Advanced Study degree in American Media and Popular Culture is offered entirely online (i.e., via distance learning).

-The MAS degree offered by the Film and Media Studies Program at ASU features innovative approaches to the study of film, television, computer games, new media, and screenwriting, using historic methods, critical theory, and creative expression as modes of analysis.
+The MAS degree offered by the Film and Media Studies faculty at ASU features innovative approaches to the study of film, television, new media, and screenwriting, using historic methods, critical theory, and creative expression as modes of analysis.

 To apply for the MAS degree, visit the online application .
 Be sure to select ASU online (not Tempe campus).